clcorrigan/SwissTPH-drug-classification/README.md

     - Each value needs to be seperated by an OR, either uppercase or lower case
         - If you are using the codebook from a language is not English, you need to go and change the values between drugs to be OR
         - This does not apply for drugs that are in parentheses, for example \(Amox\)
+3. The headers that matter are db_name, label, type, value, and category
+       - If the headers are not spelled in these exact manners, please change them to fit
+4. Drug name spellings matter, but things are not case sensitive.
+     -